Hurricane Edouard (1996)

-Hurricane Edouard was the strongest hurricane of the 1996 Atlantic hurricane season, reaching winds of 145 mph on its path.
+Hurricane Edouard was the strongest tropical cyclone of the 1996 Atlantic hurricane season, reaching winds of 145 mph on its path.
 Edouard remained a major hurricane for eight days, an unusually long amount of time.
 A Cape Verde hurricane, the storm formed near the coast of Africa in the middle of August.
 It moved westward then curved northward, and persisted until early September when it became extratropical to the southeast of New England.
 Edouard was originally forecast to strike the northeast United States, but it produced hurricane-force gusts to portions of southeastern Massachusetts while remaining offshore.
 The winds caused minor damage totaling $20 million.
-In addition, the hurricane generated strong waves and rip currents to coastlines, killing two people in Ocean City, MD and causing numerous injuries.
+In addition, the hurricane generated strong waves and rip currents to coastlines, killing two people in Ocean City, New Jersey and causing numerous injuries.